Blog>Cost Guides>House renovation: Cost breakdown 2025

 Be honest about your budget

-As well as choosing a tradesperson that you trust, it’s important to be open and honest about your budget.
+As well as choosing a checked tradesperson, t's important to be open and honest about your budget.

 Explore funding options

 Most people choose to finance their home improvements through savings.
-If you’re able to wait until you’ve saved up enough money, this can often be the best way forward, as it will prevent you from having to pay interest rates that come with other kinds of financing.
+If you're able to wait until you've saved up enough money, this may be the right option for you, as it could prevent you from having to pay interest rates that come with other kinds of financing.

 Other options include loans (secured or unsecured), credit cards, home improvement mortgages and borrowing from a friend or family member.
 Whatever option you choose, it pays to think ahead and consider how you will be able to afford any repayments.